tidyverse/tidyverse.org/content/blog/learn-tidyverse-ai/index.md

     -   Changing the type of `week` to numeric can be done in a [`mutate()`](https://dplyr.tidyverse.org/reference/mutate.html) statement with the tidyverse, which would then warrant loading the dplyr package.
     -   This can also be done within [`pivot_longer()`](https://tidyr.tidyverse.org/reference/pivot_longer.html) with the `names_transform` argument.

-All of these are addressable with further prompts, as I've done at <https://chatgpt.com/share/678f1dee-4af0-8000-befe-6df0a8d70fba>, in the last two prompts.
+All of these are addressable with further prompts, as I've done at [the saved chat](https://chatgpt.com/share/678f1dee-4af0-8000-befe-6df0a8d70fba), in the last two prompts.
 But doing so requires being able to identify these issues and explicitly asking for corrections.
-In practice, I wouldn't have asked Chat GPT to correct everything for me, I would have stopped after the first suggestion, which was a pretty good starting point, and made the improvements myself.
-However, a new learner might assume (and based on my experience seeing lots of near learner code, *does* assume) the first answer is the *right* and *good* or *best* answer since (1) it looks reasonable and (2) it works, sort of.
+In practice, I wouldn't have asked ChatGPT to correct everything for me, I would have stopped after the first suggestion, which was a pretty good starting point, and made the improvements myself.
+However, a new learner might assume (and based on my experience seeing lots of new learner code, *does* assume) the first answer is the *right* and *good* or *best* answer since (1) it looks reasonable and (2) it works, sort of.

 Furthermore, requesting improvements in subsequent calls can result in surprising changes that the user hasn't asked for.
 We saw an example of this above, in updating the alpha level.
-Similarly, in <https://chatgpt.com/share/678f1dee-4af0-8000-befe-6df0a8d70fba> you can see that asking Chat GPT to not load the packages individually but to use [`library(tidyverse)`](https://tidyverse.tidyverse.org) instead results in this change as well as not loading the data with a [`data()`](https://rdrr.io/r/utils/data.html) call and adding a data transformation step with [`mutate()`](https://dplyr.tidyverse.org/reference/mutate.html) to convert `week` to numeric:
+Similarly, in [the saved chat](https://chatgpt.com/share/678f1dee-4af0-8000-befe-6df0a8d70fba) you can see that asking ChatGPT to not load the packages individually but to use [`library(tidyverse)`](https://tidyverse.tidyverse.org) instead results in this change as well as not loading the data with a [`data()`](https://rdrr.io/r/utils/data.html) call and adding a data transformation step with [`mutate()`](https://dplyr.tidyverse.org/reference/mutate.html) to convert `week` to numeric:

 <div class="highlight">